 Online platforms have been working overtime to stop the spread of misinformation about the coronavirus since much of the news we get today is through social media platforms.

 Apple and Google have taken down any coronavirus-related apps on their app stores unless created by a reputable organization.
 Facebook and YouTube are battling fake news being spread like deceptive coronavirus ads, conspiracy theory posts, and more and have ramped up their fact-checking efforts to flag posts that contain this kind of misinformation about the virus outbreak.
-Facebook and Twitter are also offering the World Health Organization (WHO) free ad credits to spread awareness.

 The coronavirus outbreak has hit the tech industry especially hard.
 Major tech events like Google’s I/O Conference, Facebook’s F8 developer conference, and Mobile World Congress were all canceled due to the coronavirus.